fluffninja/kernel/README.md

 To build and create a bootable floppy image, use `make image`.

-To run (and build if not already built), use `make run`.
+To run once built, use `make run`.

 ## Prerequisites

 * make
 * gcc
 * nasm
-* dd - to make a floppy image
+* dd - to create the floppy image

-* qemu - for quick emulation
+For quick emulation I recommend using QEMU - specifically qemu-system-i386 for 32-bit x86 emulation.